-The main island and the foreign areas can be set up in a manner similar to the set-up in a the regular Catan game.
+The main island and the foreign areas can be set-up in a manner similar to the set-up in a the regular Settlers game.

-Main Island Set-up
+Main Island

-First, place the 3 desert hexes in the positions shown in the appropriate set-up diagram (3-player or 4-player).
-Next, randomly place the "main island" terrain hexes (see the component list on page 17) and harbor tokens on the main island in the positions shown in the set-up diagram.

-Then, place the 8 sea hexes (or 10 for 4 players) adjacent to the main island as shown in the set-up.
-Finally, place the main island number tokens randomly on the land hexes (see the component list on page 17).
+First, place the desert hexes in the positions shown in the appropriate set-up diagram (3-player or 4-player).
+Next, randomly place the "main island" (see above) terrain hexes and harbor tokens in the main island positions shown in the appropriate Set-up diagram.
+Place the sea hexes adjacent to the main island.
+Finally, place the main island number tokens randomly-red numbers should not be placed next to each other.